quartictech/platform/docs/src/quickstart.md

 - upload some data from the frontend.
 This data will then be available via the data URL displayed on the dataset for use in your pipeline.

-- (more advanced) define a raw dataset.
+- Define a raw dataset.
 This requires [configuring an S3 bucket](/configuring-s3) for the platform.

+### Defining raw datasets
-Then you can reference a data file in the bucket using the `@raw` decorator as follows:
+Once a bucket has been configured, you can reference a data file in the bucket using the `@raw` decorator as follows:

 ```py
 from quartic.incubating import raw, FromBucket